 Site workers are easy to spot when their reflective construction vest is identifiable by everyone, be it day or night.
 A shipyard worker, for example, sticks out among the many different colored shipping containers.

 - Easily visible to the drivers from any distance

 Wearing the appropriate high-visibility apparel while working on the roadside or in other areas where vehicle traffic is present helps lessen workers' danger of being hurt by oncoming traffic.

 - Assists in the creation of a safer working environment

 When your employees have access to high-visibility clothes and workwear, they will feel safer.
 Increased safety can lead to higher productivity, efficiency, and stability.

 While accidents can happen, those involving workers who aren't visible are significantly decreased when they wear high-visibility uniforms and vests.

 Picking the Right high Vis Safety Gear

 Review the ANSI (American National Standards Institute) Standards to ensure you choose the correct high-visibility construction vest apparel for your staff.
 OSHA Online Center recommends creating safe working conditions for jobs that need high-visibility gear.
-So OSHA Online Center provides OSHA 10 & 30 Safety Training to educate you on critical safety measures.
+So OSHA Online Center provides Online OSHA 30 Safety Training to educate you on critical safety measures.
 The sort of vest you wear may or may not be approved by the American National Standards Institute (ANSI) and the Occupational Safety and Health Administration (OSHA), depending on the assessed potential dangers of your job.
 In what is known as "non-ANSI authorized traffic safety vests," non-ANSI approved traffic safety vests are employed in what is known as "non-ANSI.

 Low-traffic conditions, such as those encountered by parking lot employees.
 The following are the most commonly used shades in safety vests: